Constructing Witnesses for Lower Bounds on Behavioural Distances: Logic

 Another approach to giving such evidence is to construct formulas in some logic which, in the terminology of~\cite{DBLP:conf/fossacs/RadyB23}, ``explain'' the difference.
 Ideally, given states \(x,y \in X\), this would be a formula \(\varphi\) such that \(|\interp{\varphi}(x) - \interp{\varphi}(y)| = \bd(x,y)\), i.e., the difference in interpretations of \(\varphi\) on the states is exactly equal to their behavioural distance.
 However, as is shown in \emph{op.\ cit.}, such a formula can not be given in general (cf.\thinspace \cref{ex:noform}).
 Instead, a construction is given of formulas corresponding to finite approximations of \(\bd\).
 In our notation, these are formulas \(\varphi\) such that \(|\interp{\varphi}(x) - \interp{\varphi}(y)| = \Gamma^i(\bot)(x,y)\) (for some \(i\in\mathbb N\)).
 As discussed in \cref{sec:behdist}, \(\bd\) can be obtained as the countable limit of these approximations, so that the construction of~\cite{DBLP:conf/fossacs/RadyB23} gives formulas explaining the behavioural distance of states up to an arbitrarily small error.

 In this section, we give analogous constructions between proofs and formulas in the same logic used to characterise the behavioural distance \(\bd\) in~\cite{DBLP:conf/fossacs/RadyB23}.
-We start by recalling this logic and its interpretation on LMCs, before moving to the constructions.
-The first is a straightforward inductive construction of a proof that the distance \(|\interp{\varphi}(x) - \interp{\varphi}(y)|\) is a lower bound.
+We start by recalling this logic and its interpretation on LMCs.
+Its semantics is given in terms of a real-valued interpretation function (first suggested in~\cite{DBLP:journals/jcss/Kozen85}) and is a slight variation of the logic studied in relation to behavioural distances in~\cite{DBLP:journals/tcs/DesharnaisGJP04}.
+We then move onto the related constructions, the first of which is a straightforward inductive construction of a proof that the distance \(|\interp{\varphi}(x) - \interp{\varphi}(y)|\) is a lower bound.
 The second, again inductively, constructs a formula witnessing some proved lower bound.
 This is based on constructions in~\cite{DBLP:conf/fossacs/RadyB23} and relies on a non-trivial lemma in the case where the distance of states arises from the supremum case in the definition of \(\Gamma\).

 \begin{definition} Define the syntax of the logic \(\Lnot\) by the following grammar:

 where \(a \in L\) and \(q \in \UIQ\).
 Further, given an LMC \((X,L,\tau,l)\), the quantitative semantics of \(\Lnot\) is given by the interpretation function \(\interp{\cdot} \colon \Lnot \to X \to \UIQ\) defined recursively by the following equations: